KevinCrp/HGScore/README.md

 # Bipartite Graph Convolutional Network for Protein-Ligand Scoring

+## Installation
+1. Clone this repo
+1. Create a conda environment or a Docker container with provided files
+3. Install with `pip install .`

 ## Usage

-1. Create a conda environment or a Docker container with provided files
-2. Download the PDBBind database from http://www.pdbbind.org.cn/ with `scripts/download_pdbbind.sh`.
+1. Download the PDBBind database from http://www.pdbbind.org.cn/ with `scripts/download_pdbbind.sh`.
 Extracted PDBBind complexes are stored in *data/raw/*
+You can also download the power_docking dataset for CASF's power docking assesment with `scripts/download_docking_power.sh`.
-3. Our dataset split is provided with *data/\*.csv* files.
+2. Our dataset split is provided with *data/\*.csv* files.
 Or make your own split using the `python scripts/split_pdbbind.py` script.
 Splits are Train, Val, Casf13, and Casf16
 ````bash
 usage: split_pdbbind.py [-h] -data DATA [-nb_val NB_VAL]